-A Good Moral Character Letter for Immigration is a reference letter written for a friend, family member, or associate seeking naturalization, in which the writer speaks positively about the subject’s qualities and personality.
+A letter attesting to someone’s good character is a reference letter written for a friend, colleague, or employee seeking naturalization in which the writer speaks positively about the subject’s qualities and personality.

 Applying to become a citizen in a new country can be a tedious process requiring extensive paperwork and interviews.
-For applicants in the United States, an important part of this process is demonstrating in their application that they have been good and upright residents during the period they have been in the country as a visa holder or legal permanent residents.
-As stated in the USCIS Policy Manual (Part F), for use as part of the naturalization process, good moral character implies that an individual’s behavior “measures up to the standards of average citizens of the community in which the applicant resides”.
+For applicants in the United States, an important part of this process is demonstrating in their application that they have been good and upright residents during the period they have been in the country as a visa holder or legal permanent resident.

 What is a Good Moral Character

 The United States Citizenship and Immigration Services (USCIS) handles the naturalization process in the United States.
-They are in charge of carrying out assessments of all elements of the application.
-As part of the requirements, applicants must prove that they are of good moral character before the agency can grant their naturalization request.
+They are in charge of assessing all elements of the application.
+As part of the requirements, applicants must prove that they are of good character before the agency can grant their naturalization request.

-Some immigration situations do not explicitly require the demonstration of good moral character; however, the decision-maker will still consider it during the evaluation of the application.
-For example, in applications for immigrant or non-immigrant visas, certain applicant details – like previous crimes or immigration violations – that represent grounds for inadmissibility can also be adopted to evaluate good moral character.
+Some immigration categories do not explicitly require the demonstration of good conduct; however, the immigration officer will still consider it during the evaluation of the application.
+In applications for immigrant or non-immigrant visas, for instance, specific applicant information—like prior crimes or immigration violations—that constitute grounds for inadmissibility can also be used to assess a candidate’s moral character.

-On the other hand, certain situations specifically require that applicants present proof of good moral character.
+On the other hand, certain situations specifically require that applicants present a letter of good conduct.